samjulien/blog/_posts/2018-08-09-configuring-swissid-login-into-custom-applications.markdown

 ![The Custom Social Connection extension' deployment](https://cdn.auth0.com/blog/swissid/custom-social-connect-deployment.png)

-## Configuring the SwissID Custom Social Connection in Auth0
+## Configuring the Government-Issued ID Connection in Auth0

 From your deployment, you can click on the _New Connection_ button.
 This will bring up the _New Connection_ dialog, which you can use to configure your SwissID connection.